gzinck/des/README.md

 the specification [here](https://github.com/gzinck/des/wiki/Input-Specification).
 - Creation of an arena, as per *Leaking Secrets* (Ricker, Marchand, \& Keroglou, 2019).
+- An interface to allow the user to work with the software.

 ## Upcoming Features

-- An interface to allow the user to work with the software.
-In its current state, it only runs tests using python's unittest module, pulling in automata from JSON files.

-## Input Specification

-Input for the program must be specified correctly in a text file, which is then passed into the program.
-For information on how to create the text file, see https://github.com/gzinck/des/wiki/Input-Specification
+- Performing the supervisory control algorithm on an arena with pre-defined bad states.